Xiaofei-it/pinoc/README.md

 dynamic event tracking.

 Nowadays, there are not so many techniques for dynamic event tracking.
 Current techniques can only track some methods of `View`s or `Activity`s.
-Compared with them, Trojan has the following advantages:
+Compared with them, Pinoc has the following advantages:

 1. Any method of any class can be tracked.
 On contrast, current techniques can only track